Please review all the information below before applying to the PhD in Social Work.

 Applicants will be evaluated on the basis of their qualifications and the alignment of their interests with the research interests and availability of faculty.

-Students considering admission to the PhD program are strongly encouraged to explore doctoral funding opportunities available from the Ontario Graduate Scholarship, the Social Science and Humanities Research Council, or the Canadian Institutes for Health Research.
+Students considering admission to the PhD program are strongly encouraged to explore doctoral funding opportunities available through the CIHR Canada Graduate Research Scholarship – Doctoral or the SSHRC Canada Graduate Research Scholarship – Doctoral.
 Deadlines for these funding applications occur in the Fall prior to September admission.

 Please consult the School of Graduate Studies, Scholarships and Awards webpage for more details.